Royal Lao Police: Security Police

 The Security Police (French: Police de Sécurité) was the close protection unit of the PRL, encharged of protecting VIPs and key premises.

 Traffic Police

 The Traffic Police (French: Police de la circulation or Circulation) was the traffic regulation branch of the PRL, which operated closely with the Royal Lao Army's Military Police from 1959 to 1975.

 Marine Police

-The Marine Police (French: Police Nautique or Police Fluviale) was the "naval" branch of the PRL, encharged of provinding a waterborne law-enforcement capability to assist the PRL in countering Pathet Lao activity on the Mekong river, the main navigable inland waterway that extended through Laos.
-Operating a squadron of six Cabin-type patrol boats and two Chris-Craft patrol boats, the Marine Police had responsibility for control and maintenance of security on the Mekong and its river ports in the Kingdom of Laos, the support of resources control, the enforcement of civil and fluvial law, and assistance in other police activities.
+The Marine Police (French: Police Nautique or Police Fluviale) was the "naval" branch of the Laotian security forces, encharged of providing a waterborne law-enforcement capability to assist the PRL in countering Pathet Lao activity on the Mekong River, the main navigable inland waterway that extended through Laos.
+In that capacity, the Marine Police had responsibility for control and maintenance of security on the Mekong and its river ports in the Kingdom of Laos, the support of resources control, the enforcement of civil and fluvial law, and assistance in other police activities.
+It operated a fleet of six Cabin-type patrol boats, two Chris-Craft patrol boats, 21 river boats 26-feet in length, powered by long-shaft motors, and four 21-foot shallow-draft boats which used a conventional 50 horsepower outboard engine.
+These 34 vessels were used mainly on the Mekong River and in addition to their use as patrol craft, provided access to otherwise isolated police posts, particularly north of Ban Houei Sai, and in the vicinity south of Vientiane.
+The Marine Police fleet also provided essential emergency services to the civilian population during natural disasters.